andysandford/sm64-livesplit-autosplitter/README.md

 If everything has been configured correctly LiveSplit should start when you start or reset your emulator.

+# Known issues
+Doing Metal Cap as the last star of HMC does not trigger the split.

 # Example configs
 ## 16 Star No LBLJ
 ![image](https://user-images.githubusercontent.com/93740337/140610599-b6e1af1d-a660-432c-b458-5a6a1910c54f.png)